nodedocs/TLS/article.md

 ### tls.connect

-The tls module also supplies tools for connecting to such a server:
+The "tls" module also supplies tools for connecting to such a server:

     var tls = require('tls'),
         fs = require('fs');